Income Tax and Social Security Updates Ease Inflation Pain

 COLA: How Does Inflation Impact Social Security Benefits?

-For the 71 million Americans who receive Social Security benefits, COLA increased the benefits by 3.2% this year.
-(Last year’s 8.7% bump was the biggest increase in 40 years.2) The Social Security Administration estimates that benefits will increase by more than $50 per month on average this year.
+For the 68 million Americans who receive Social Security benefits, COLA increased the benefits by 2.5% this year.
+The Social Security Administration estimates that benefits will increase by more than $50 per month on average this year.

 Adjustments for Medicare Premium Increases